-If you’re new to garden sprinklers, than you may not understand much of what is written on this website.
-So, for all the newbies who have never set up a garden or lawn sprinkler system, here are some tips to help you make sure your system is set up properly.
+If you’re totally new to garden/lawn sprinklers, then you may not understand much of what is written on this website about sprinklers in the other sections.
+So, for all the newbies who have never set up a garden or lawn sprinkler system, here are some tips to help you make sure your lawn or garden sprinkler system is set up properly.

 First things first – placement.
 Before you start digging at all, you need to determine where you will place the sprinkler heads.
 The best way to figure this out is to take into consideration the circumference of the area each head is manufactured to cover.
 Coverage varies somewhat from one garden sprinkler to another, so be sure to read the instructions that came with the system shipment.
 Coverage areas will be at least twenty feet (7m) in most cases.
 Of course, you should also determine your water source at the very beginning, and it should be a renewable source.

 Secondly, try to lay out the piping or the hose that will supply the water to your garden sprinkler system, and make sure it doesn’t get obstructed by rocks, roots or highly uneven terrain.
 Again, this should be done before you even dig your first trench.
 Try to get the shortest route from the water source to the head.
 By laying out the hose and pipes ahead of the digging, you reduce the chances that you will need to stop halfway in your project to obtain additional materials.

 Thirdly, make sure you have each head in your sprinkler system set to cover the area or range which you need.
 It’s easier to perform this task before the heads are actually installed in the ground.
 Once you have gotten all the settings in place, go ahead and run some water through your garden sprinkler network, and do one final check if everything is in order.